tirthbal/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-### This repository contains implementation for all the commonly used data structures in python.
+### This repository contains implementations for all the commonly used data structures in python.